RMerl/asuswrt-merlin/README-merlin.txt

 - clickable MACs on the client list for lookup in the OUI database
 - Display active/tracked network connections
 - VPN client connection state report
-- DualWAN and Repeater mode (while it was still under development by Asus)
 - OpenVPN client and server
 - Configurable IPv6 firewall
 - Persistent JFFS partition